Principals worried about 'families gone missing' as truancy numbers increase

 Principals' Federation President Cherie Taylor-Patel said primary school principals were worried about the relatively high number of families that had "gone missing" in the first two terms of this year.

-"Principals were really concerned about students that had disappeared from their school that they didn't know where the families had gone," she said.
+"Principals were really concerned about students that had disappeared from their school that they didn't know where the families had gone."

 She said the illegal occupation of Parliament grounds and related protests increased some people's distrust in society and that prompted some to take their children out of school.